StampyAI/alignment-research-dataset/README.md

 There are Datasets defined for various types of data sources - first check if any of them match your use case.
 If so, it's just a matter of adding a new entry to the `__init__.py` module of the appropriate data source.
 If not, you'll have to add your own one - use the prexisting ones as examples.
 Either way, you should end up with an instance of an `AlignmentDataset` subclass added to one of the registries.
 If you add a new registry, make sure to add it to `align_data.DATASET_REGISTRY`.

+## Running the code

+To update the stampy portion of the dataset, you will need a Coda token. go to coda.io, log in, and generate an API token in your account settings.
+Add restrictions: Doc or table, Read only, for the doc with url https://coda.io/d/_dfau7sl2hmG.
+Then, create a .env file at the root of the alignment research dataset, and write CODA_TOKEN="<coda_token>".
+It will be accessible in align_data/stampy/stampy.py

+When wishing to update the whole dataset, run `python main.py fetch_all`.
+You can also fetch a specific subsection of a dataset by its name, for example `python main.py fetch aisafety.info`

 ## Contributing

 The scraper code and dataset are maintained by [StampyAI](http://stampy.ai) / [AI Safety Info](http://aisafety.info).
 [Learn more](https://coda.io/d/AI-Safety-Info_dfau7sl2hmG/Get-involved_susRF#_lufSr) or join us on [Rob Miles AI Discord server](https://discord.gg/vjFSCDyMCy).